Oakland, California: 1960–1999

 In 1960, Kaiser Corporation opened its new headquarters; it was the largest skyscraper in Oakland, as well as "the largest office tower west of Chicago" up to that time.
 In the postwar period, suburban development increased around Oakland, and wealthier residents moved to new housing.
 Despite the major increases in the number and proportion of African Americans in the city, in 1966 only 16 of the city's 661 police officers were black.
 Tensions between the black community and the largely white police force were high, as expectations during the civil rights era increased to gain social justice and equality before the law.
-Police abuse of blacks was common.
+Police abuse of black people was common.

 Students Huey Newton and Bobby Seale founded the Black Panther Party at Merritt College (then located at a former high school on Grove Street, now occupied by Children's Hospital Oakland Research Institute), which emphasized Black nationalism, advocated armed self-defense against police, and was involved in several incidents that ended in the deaths of police officers and other Black Panther members.
 Among their social programs were feeding children and providing other services to the needy.
-During the 1970s, Oakland began to suffer serious violence and other problems related to gang-controlled dealing of heroin and cocaine when drug kingpin Felix Mitchell created the nation's first large-scale operation of this kind.
-Both violent crime and property crime increased during this period, and Oakland's murder rate rose to over twice that of San Francisco and New York.

 As in many other American cities during the 1980s, crack cocaine became a serious problem in Oakland.
 Drug dealing in general, and the dealing of crack cocaine in particular, resulted in elevated rates of violent crime, causing Oakland to consistently be listed as one of America's most crime-ridden cities.

-In 1980 Oakland's black population reached its 20th-century peak at approximately 47% of the overall city population.
+In 1980, Oakland's Black population reached its 20th-century peak at approximately 47% of the overall city population.